Oroville Dam isn’t the only piece of California flood infrastructure under strain

 Mount said he expects more trouble to pop up along Delta levees in the weeks ahead from the continual rush of powerful flows from the estuary’s two primary rivers – the Sacramento and San Joaquin.

-“The Delta is basically in a hydrological vice right now,” he said.
+“The Delta is basically in a hydrological vise right now,” he said.

 “There’s certainly a lot of vigilance right now,” he said.
 “People are keeping a really close eye out, and they’re prepared to shift into flood-fight mode at a moment’s notice.
 There’s just a lot of water out there.”